Our Values

 Our Team

-They are also joined by their original teacher, Sam Norwood, who has been teaching in Barking and Dagenham for the last 7 years.
-He is also the first UK-based Freedom Writer teacher, one of several hundred educators across the world who promote a culture of acceptance and diversity in classrooms from Rwanda to Palestine.
+The charity is run by that original teacher, Sam Norwood, who has taught in Barking and Dagenham for over 10 years.
+He is also the first UK-based Freedom Writer teacher, one of several hundred educators across the world who promote a culture of acceptance and diversity in classrooms.

 If you’d like to get involved, then click here.